kubernetes/enhancements/keps/sig-node/0753-sidecarcontainers.md

 sidecar containers.
 That is, once sidecars and non-sidecars containers have been started once, the regular kubernetes reconciliation loop is used for all the containers in the pod during the pod lifecycle until the shutdown sequence is fired.
-This guarantees that only the startup and shutdown behavior of sidecar containers is affected and not the rest of the pod lifecycle.
+This guarantees that only the startup and shutdown behaviour of sidecar containers is affected and not the rest of the pod lifecycle.

 However, one side effect is that if, for example, all containers happen to